mesosphere/marathon/src/main/resources/mesosphere/marathon/api/v2/EventSubscriptionsResource_unsubscribe.md

 ## DELETE `/v2/eventSubscriptions?callbackUrl={callbackUrl}`

-De-register a callback URL from event subscribers list.
+Unregister a callback URL from the event subscribers list.

 _NOTE: To activate this endpoint, you need to startup a Marathon instance with `--event_subscriber http_callback`_